sargue/mailgun/README.md

 Depends on [Jersey 2](https://jersey.java.net/) client.

+### Android support

+There is not.
+Android is not officially supported.
+I have no experience on Android development so I won't be able to help much on any issue.
+There are a [number of issues raised](https://github.com/sargue/mailgun/issues?q=label%3Aandroid) which indicate that the library *can* be used on Android but YMMV.

+Anyway try it and if you find a problem please report it.
+I will try to help.

 ### Configuration

 First of all you need to prepare a `Configuration` object used by the library.